njeleniauskas/jslib/dialog/readme.md

 <br>

-Both the toggle string relies on CSS to transition the visual state of the window, while the inert string, if used, gates the dialog control from being used if a timing argument is used (for separating access to assistive technolgies from animation).
+The toggle string relies on CSS to transition the visual state of the window, while the inert string, if used, gates the dialog control from being used if a timing argument is used (for separating access to assistive technolgies from animation).

 <br>